DiveGearAdvice.comUpdated May 2026

 View on Amazon

-If you already use Garmin for running, cycling, or general fitness, consolidating to one watch makes sense.
-The Garmin Connect ecosystem is excellent for tracking both dive and surface activities.
+If you already use Garmin for running, cycling, or training, consolidating to one watch makes practical sense.
+The Garmin Connect ecosystem is genuinely excellent for tracking both dive and surface activity.
+The downside is Garmin's dive-specific interface is less polished than Shearwater's.
+If diving is your primary activity, the Tern is a better dive computer.
+If you want one device for everything, the G2 does it better than any alternative.

-Best for: Active divers who want one device for diving, fitness, and daily life.
+Best for: Active divers who want a single device for diving, fitness tracking, and daily life.

-The [Suunto D5](https://www.amazon.com/dp/B07KXQVR5Z?tag=divegearadvice-20&ascsubtag=dive-computer-watch-vs-wrist) remains a solid option with its colour display and built-in compass.
-It looks good enough to wear daily, syncs wirelessly to the Suunto app, and the changeable straps add style options.
-The algorithm is well-tested and the display uses intuitive colour zones.
+The [Suunto D5](https://www.amazon.com/dp/B0DJGZ7L2K?tag=divegearadvice-20&ascsubtag=dive-computer-watch-vs-wrist) has a colour display, built-in compass, and looks presentable enough for daily wear.
+It syncs wirelessly to the Suunto app, and the changeable straps add some style flexibility.
+The algorithm is well-tested and the display uses intuitive colour zones for quick status reading.

 Suunto